 - The next thing to know is that a lump sum retirement benefit can only be paid to individuals who have reached full retirement age.

-When it comes to the first and understanding your retirement age, this is important because without knowing this information, you won’t get far in doing the math to see if a lump sum makes sense for you.
+When it comes to understanding your retirement age, this is important because without knowing this information, you won’t get far in doing the math to see if a lump sum makes sense for you.

 Here’s what to know: